Las Vegas shooting: Remembering the fallen

 Troy Rhett, another friend, said he knew Hartfield was attending the concert on Sunday.
 After hearing about the mass shooting, he texted him to find out whether he was safe.
 Hartfield never got back to him.

-Hartfield is named as the author a book titled, “Memoirs of a Public Servant” about his career as a Las Vegas police officer.
+Hartfield is named as the author of a book titled “Memoirs of a Public Servant” about his career as a Las Vegas police officer.

 Dorene Anderson

-The 49-year-old was the second Alaskan killed in the shooting, according to her husband’s employer.
+Dorene Anderson, a 49-year-old Alaskan, was killed in the shooting, according to her husband’s employer.

 She attended the concert with her daughters.